-- hadoop-lzo-0.4.19.2.2.0.0-2060

-- gplcompression.dll

-- lzo2.dll

-- msiexec_command is the complete installation command that the script executes on the target nodes.
+- hadoop-lzo-0.4.19.2.2.0.0-2060 - gplcompression.dll - 1zo2.dl1 - skip forces the installation on all nodes of a cluster. - msiexec_command is the complete installation command that the script executes on the target nodes. - -parallel allows parallel installation on all hosts, rather than installing one at a time.